 UMhlathuze Municipality established a Disability Forum.
 The main purpose for the establishment of this structure is to assist the Municipality to establish, understand and accommodate the needs of people with disabilities and ensure that they benefit from development initiatives.

-The municipality employed twenty-eight (28) temporary research fieldworkers and two (2) team leaders to assist with Profiling of People With Disabilities residing within the jurisdiction of the municipality.
-The aim of the study was to gather information on the number of people with disabilities in uMhlathuze Municipality in order to guide planning of programmes and the delivery of services to households of people with disabilities, as well as inform formulation of municipal policy on people with disabilities.
-Conference is held in every five years, linked to term of council office. uMhlathuze hosted its conference on the first and second of June 2017, which provided a platform for the nomination of the forum members.
+The municipality has employed twenty-eight (28) temporary research fieldworkers and two (2) team leaders to assist with Profiling of People With Disabilities residing within the jurisdiction of the municipality.
+The aim of the study is to gather information on the number of people with disabilities in uMhlathuze Municipality in order to guide planning of programmes and the delivery of services to households of people with disabilities, as well as inform formulation of municipal policy on people with disabilities.
+Final results are expected to be available by June 2018.

+Conference is held in every five years, linked to term of council office. uMhlathuze will host its conference on the first and second of June 2017, which will provide a platform for the nomination of the forum members.
 Annual general meetings will be held annually.
 The municipality has set aside 20% of the total Capex budget for the People living with Disabilities.